mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

   const MantidVec references, MDImageWorkspace should have `data()` and `roData()` methods.

-- MDImageWorkspace should also inherit from ExperimentInfo or MultipleExperimentInfos, and the second seems a better option for complicated stacks of images.
+- MDImageWorkspace should also inherit from MultipleExperimentInfos, to support IMDHistoWorkspace compression use cases.

 - Geometry::IMDDimension: should be usable as it is.